My Main Page with Links to My Other

 group pressures.
 The GAO reports a gross lack of monitoring and enforcement.

-Worst, contractors are rarely judged
+Even worse, contractors are rarely judged

-least developed countries.
-A contractor who helps a country become more
+on criteria that give high weight to goods most beneficial to least developed countries.
+A contractor helping a country become more

-self-reliant might get ignored.
+self-reliant gets ignored.

-The author conducts an analysis of contract
+Berrios conducts an analysis of contract

 Incentive based contracts are the best overall and the best for providing